cody-p/observer-bot/README.md

 You must add the bot's token to a file named "token" in the execution directory in order for the bot to start.

 ## Features
 Reposts messages that are quickdeleted.
+If there's a channel named #mod-chat, it will post the alerts there instead.
 Toss, untoss, timer, and purge commands.
 Use the =help command for more info.